 Consider this your guide to online M.Ed./MAT program admissions.
-Hopefully all of your questions will be answered–or at least the ones pertaining to getting in.
+Hopefully, this guide answers all your questions–or at least the ones pertaining to getting in.
 So here’s what it takes:

 A Bachelor’s Degree